10sa/Framework-Host-Scanner/README.md

-# Framework
+# SHFramework
- This framework is a framework designed to explore the vulnerabilities.
+ SHFramework Is A Framework Designed To Explore The Vulnerabilities.

 # Version
  - 1.0v || 16.09.26 || Version 1.0 Released.